Last updated on June 7th, 2026 at 05:50 am

 Close on the sale (typically 30–45 days after court approval): You sell.
 Proceeds get held in escrow.
 Trustee gets paid from escrow.
 You get what’s left after paying the mortgage and trustee’s cut.

-Modify your plan (required): Once you sell and trustee receives funds, your repayment plan gets modified.
+Modify your plan (required): Once you sell and the trustee receives funds, your repayment plan gets modified.
 You might pay less each month going forward, or your plan might end early.

-Total timeline: filing to closing typically 4–6 months (faster if you act early in your plan).
+Total timeline: filing to closing typically 4–6 months, faster if you act early in your plan.

 What Happens to the Sale Proceeds?